stevedonovan/gentle-intro/part2.md

     }
 ```

-But there's a big difference, _apart_ from the need for explicit typing.
+But there's a big difference between functions and closures, _apart_ from the need for explicit typing.
 Here we evaluate a linear function:

 ```rust